 - Store flammables away from electrical appliances.
 It is helpful to establish a safe, designated area for flammable chemicals in your home.

 - As the average daily temperature declines, portable space heaters run a high risk of electrical fires.
 Other risks include lamps, blow dryers, hair straighteners, and clothing irons.
 Any object made of fabric, such as towels and bath mats, can quickly ignite and spread fire rapidly.

-- Place a fire extinguisher is all major rooms of the home, such as kitchen, bedrooms, and laundry room.
-The National Fire Protection Association suggests a multi-purpose extinguishers that carry an “A, B, C” combination classification while also carrying the label of an independent testing laboratory.
+- Place a fire extinguisher in all major rooms of the home, such as kitchen, bedrooms, and laundry room.
+The National Fire Protection Association suggests a multi-purpose extinguisher that carries an “A, B, C” combination classification while also carrying the label of an independent testing laboratory.
 Have all family members read the instructions on how to use the fire extinguisher.
 Extinguishers are useful in containing small fires until the fire department arrives, but the first priority should be getting one’s family out of the home safely.

 Having a Plan During a House Fire in Wellsville, KS

 Does your family have a plan during a house fire?

 Your kids’ safety is of utmost importance.
 You teach your children to look both ways before crossing the street and to stay away from strangers.
 But, as a parent and homeowner in Lawrence/ Ottawa, do you educate your children on what to do in a home fire?
 When a fire emergency occurs, every second counts.
 Have a fire escape plan and practice it with your children.
 Review the tips below to educate your family.